NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 [![GDC Submission Cases Details Hierarchy](images/GDC_Submission_Cases_Summary_Hierarchy_2.png)](images/GDC_Submission_Cases_Summary_Hierarchy_2.png "Click to see the full image.")

-Using the hierarchy, the user can navigate through entities by choosing the links.
+Using the hierarchy, the user can navigate through entities.